 Facts about the new unitary patent and the new patent court

-The German Federal Constitutional Court has ruled on 20th March 2020 that the German Parliament’s approval of the Agreement on a Unified Patent Court is void, as it has not been approved by the Parliament with the required two-thirds majority.
+The German Federal Constitutional Court ruled on 20th March 2020 that the German Parliament’s approval of the Agreement on a Unified Patent Court was void, as it has not been approved by the Parliament with the required two-thirds majority.
 The Court dismissed the complaint with regard to the assertion that the agreement on the UPC violates fundamental democratic rights and the principle of separation of powers.
-The road for German’s participation in the UP/UPC project seems to be paved, insofar as the required two-thirds majority in favour of the legislation presumably exists.

 - The unitary patent will be applied for and granted by the EPO – just as European patents are today.
 However, in contrast to current European patents, the unitary patent does not need to be registered in each country in the agreement.

-- When the system is fully implemented, unitary patents will cover all 28 EU countries.
+- When the system is fully implemented, unitary patents will cover all 27 EU States.
 Spain and Poland have – however – chosen to remain outside the new system for now.

 - As the EPO continues to be responsible for grant of European patents, there will be no change in what can be patented – the new system only concerns what happens post-grant.
 Software as such, business methods and human embryos can therefore still not be patented in Europe.